StreetCodeAcademy/programming-fundamentals/python-curriculum/Reeborg/Reeborg Lite Reader.md

 7. Even Harder Challenges...for more prizes
    1. **Maze**
-   2. **Checkerboard**: the challenges (To find this exercise, first click, "Other Worlds", then click "Go to Challenges".
-After that you will find "Checkerboard: the challenge".)
+   2. **Checkerboard**: the challenge
+   * To find this exercise, first click, "Other Worlds", then click "Go to Challenges".
+After that you will find "Checkerboard: the challenge".